Fear gauges throttle back after rollercoaster run

 The Deutsche indicator has retreated over the last two sessions but remains at 12.18%, well above its lifetime average.

-Volatility among U.S. Treasuries has also subsided somewhat.
-The ICE Bank of America MOVE Index .MOVE has eased since March 9 when it reached its highest level since mid-2009, though it is still elevated.
+Volatility in U.S. Treasuries has also subsided somewhat.
+The ICE Bank of America MOVE Index .MOVE has eased since March 9, when it reached its highest level since mid-2009, though it is still elevated.

 Prior to the coronavirus-induced reversal, bets against volatility enjoyed a long run of popularity as accommodative global monetary policy kept expectations for significant market moves in check.
 The VIX was trading below 13 at the start of the year, about a third below its long-term average.